 When we present you with stats, data, opinion or a consensus, we’ll tell you where this came from.
 And we’ll only present data as clinically reliable if it’s come from a reputable source, such as a state or government-funded health body, a peer-reviewed medical journal, or a recognised analytics or data body.
 Read more in our editorial policy.

 You should put your HRT patch on a clear, hairless area of skin – ideally below the waist.
 This is to make it easier to stick to your skin, making it less likely to come off as you go about your daily life.
-The best locations for HRT patches tend to include the buttocks, thighs or lower stomach.
+The best locations for HRT patches are usually your buttocks, thighs or lower stomach.
 You should also make sure that wherever you choose to put your patch is free from powder, oil or lotion to give it the best chance of staying on until you need to change it.

-HRT patches shouldn’t go on or near your breasts, this is because when they’re too close to your breasts they can cause an increased risk of breast cancer.
+HRT patches shouldn’t go on or near your breasts.
+When they’re too close to your breasts they can cause an increased risk of breast cancer.

 HRT patches don’t have to go below the waist, but it’s certainly ideal.
 This is because HRT patches are absorbed better by the skin around this area, making them more effective.
 So if you want to use your patch somewhere else, such as your shoulder blade or arm, it’s not a problem.
 Just know that you won’t be getting as much from the treatment if you put it in these areas.